How To Calculate Power Consumption On Set

 Made from recycled aluminium, this greener battery power pack saves up to 97% emissions compared to a diesel genny.
 Plus, the Instagrid ONE max doesn’t have an inverter, so it’s totally silent with no fumes and has an IP54 rating meaning it’s splashproof too.

-Coming soon the Instagrid ONE max will also have a docking station to enable two or more batteries to be linked together and an app to easily monitor electricity usage.
+The Instagrid ONE max now has a docking station to enable two or more batteries to be linked together and an app to easily monitor electricity usage.

 So, what does it cost to hire a silent, portable battery?